abe-winter/dartjsonclass/README.md

 Play with it by running `make e2e` in the repo.
 This runs the tool on `example.py` and runs a (very simple) suite of dart tests to exercise capabilities.

+Also run `make dart-test` to run a more comprehensive suite of dart tests on the generated classes.

 ## installation

 (pip with git+)